International Arbitration Procedures: Evidence Gathering in the USA

 "The district court of the district in which a person resides or is found may order him to give his testimony or statement or to produce a document or other thing for use in a proceeding in a foreign or international tribunal, including criminal investigations conducted before formal accusation."

-In the proceedings, the claimant Luxshare from Hong Kong asserted post-M&A claims against ZF Automotive, an automotive supplier based in Michigan and a subsidiary of a German company.
-The acquisition agreement provided that all disputes were to be settled under the arbitration rules of the German Institution of Arbitration (DIS).
-To prepare for a DIS arbitration against ZF, Luxshare filed an application under 28 U.S. Code § 1782(a) with the competent US federal court, seeking information from ZF and its officers.
+In the proceeding, the claimant Luxshare, from Hong Kong, asserted post-M&A claims against ZF Automotive, an automotive supplier based in Michigan and a subsidiary of a German company.
+The business purchase agreement stipulated that all disputes were to be resolved under the arbitration rules of the German Institution of Arbitration (DIS).
+To prepare for a DIS arbitration against ZF, Luxshare filed an application under 28 U.S. Code § 1782(a) with the competent U.S. federal court, seeking information from ZF and its officers.

-The court primarily based its decision on a literal interpretation of 28 U.S. Code § 1782(a):
+The court based its decision primarily on a text-based interpretation of 28 U.S. Code § 1782(a):

 "Foreign tribunal" more naturally refers to a tribunal belonging to a foreign nation than to a tribunal that is simply located in a foreign nation.
 And for a tribunal to belong to a foreign nation, the tribunal must possess sovereign authority conferred by that nation.